Are you still there?

 • Security Information and Event Management (SIEM) that ingests and analyzes logs from any data source, helping partners identify breaches, hunt for threats and vulnerabilities, and investigate alerts through a single-pane-of-glass.

-• Managed Extended Detection & Response (MXDR) that provides a unique, personalized service focused on prevention, detection, and response.
+• Managed eXtended Detection & Response (MXDR) that provides a unique, personalized service focused on prevention, detection, and response.

 Following the implementation, one of its clients requested a penetration test to assess the effectiveness of Genuine’s security stack and system configuration.
 The goals of the test included: